mrocklin/multipledispatch/docs/design.md

 Namespaces and `dispatch`
 -------------------------

-The the `dispatch` decorator hides the creation and manipulation of `Dispatcher` objects from the user.
+The `dispatch` decorator hides the creation and manipulation of `Dispatcher` objects from the user.

 ```Python